Demographics of the Democratic Republic of the Congo: Ethnic groups

-More than 600,000 pygmies (around 1% of the total population) are believed to live in DR Congo, mainly in forests, where they survive by hunting wild animals and gathering fruits.
+People of European descent (white) and Asian groups makeup a significant part of the Democratic Republic of the Congo’s migrant population.
+Most Europeans and Asians went to the country for temporary employment.

 Languages

-The four major languages in the DRC are French (official, from colonization), Lingala (a lingua franca, or trade language), Kingwana (a dialect of Swahili), Kikongo ya leta, and Tshiluba.
-In total, there are over 200 ethnic languages.
+The five major languages in the DRC are French (official), Lingala (a lingua franca, or trade language), Swahili (more specifically Congo Swahili such as the Kingwana dialect), Kikongo ya leta or Kituba (a Kikongo-based creole language), and Tshiluba or Luba-Kasai.
+In total, there are over 200 languages spoken in the DRC.

-French is generally the language of instruction in schools.
-English is taught as a compulsory foreign language in Secondary and High Schools around the country.
-It is a required subject in the Faculty of Economics at major universities around the country and there are numerous language schools in the country that teach it.
-Former President Kabila himself is fluent in both English and French, as was his father.
+French, the official language, is generally the language of instruction in schools.
+However, English is taught as a compulsory foreign language in secondary schools around the country.
+It is a required subject in the Faculty of Economics at major universities around the country, and there are numerous language schools in the country that teach it.
+Many Congolese, such as former president Joseph Kabila, are fluent in both English and French.

 Religions

 A survey conducted by the Demographic and Health Surveys program in 2013–2014 indicated that Christians constituted 93.7% of the population (Catholics 29.7%, Protestants 26.8%, and other Christians 37.2%).
 An indigenous religion, Kimbanguism, was practiced by 2.8% of the population, while Muslims make up 1.2%.

 Another estimate (by the Pew Research Center in 2010) found Christianity was followed by 95.8% of the population.

 The CIA The World Factbook gives the following percentages: Roman Catholic 29.9%, Protestant 26.7%, Kimbanguist 2.8%, Other Christian 36.5%, Islam 1.3%, Other (includes Syncretic Sects and Indigenous beliefs) 2.7%.

-The Joshua Project, a Christian missionary organisation, gives the following percentages: Roman Catholic 43.9%, Protestant 24.8%, Other Christian 23.7%, Muslim 1.6%, Non-religious 0.6%, Hindu 0.1% other syncretic sects and indigenous beliefs 5.3%.

-Other demographic statistics

-These are some other demographic statistics according to the World Population Review in 2022.